ROOTPWA-Maintainers/ROOTPWA/README.md

 If you find a problem with ROOTPWA or feel that a feature that you would like to have is missing, you can file an [issue report](https://github.com/ROOTPWA-Maintainers/ROOTPWA/issues) via the ROOTPWA GitHub website.
 Before submitting an issue report, please check that your issue has not already been submitted by someone else.

-If you already have a solution for a particular bug or have implemented a new feature, feel to submit a pull request so that the ROOTPWA developers can review your changes (see also "Contributing Code" below).
+If you already have a solution for a particular bug or have implemented a new feature, feel free to submit a pull request so that the ROOTPWA developers can review your changes (see also "Contributing Code" below).

+The development of ROOTPWA is organized via [Trello](https://trello.com/b/MdWlJZPQ).
+If you have a feature request please check if there already is a corresponding card.
+Trello can also be used to check if a feature is being worked on.

 ## Contributing Code ##